-This year in the northern hemisphere the Spring or Vernal Equinox falls on Wednesday 20th March 2019.
-The equinox marks the day when day and night are the same lengths all over the world, with the word equinox literally meaning ‘equal night’ in Latin.
+This year in the northern hemisphere the Spring or Vernal Equinox falls on the 20th March.
+The equinox marks the day when day and night are the same lengths all over the world, with the word equinox literally meaning equal night‚in Latin.

 The spring equinox marks the change of the seasons and as the northern hemisphere begins to tilt towards the sun, our days start to get longer and our nights shorter.
 In the northern hemisphere, we enjoy the arrival of spring and the promise of warmer days.
 To our friends in the southern hemisphere, however, this marks the changing of their seasons to autumn.